How to care for your chunky knitwear

 Don’t wash everytime you wear

 Wool is wickable, unlike cotton.
 This means that the fibres form natural wicks and diffuse any sweat out and away from your skin, rather than just absorbing it.
 This is partly the reason that wool is so comfy and warm.
 It also means that you don’t need to be quite as meticulous about washing your woollens every time that you wear them.
 In fact, this might damage the fibres by causing them to stretch out.
 You don’t really need to wash wool unless it is has a smell or there is a visible stain.

-One of the annoying things about using natural fabrics is that lots of things think they are as yummy to eat as they are comfy to wear.
+Clothing that is made from high-quality, natural fibres is great for being more sustainable through your fashion choice.
+However, the downside to natural fibres is that they are natural.
+This means that lots of things think they are as yummy to eat as they are comfy to wear.
 If you are putting clothes away for a long time then you will almost certainly need to put some form of moth repellent in with them.
 As nostalgic as we are for the smell of naphthalene mothballs, they are very bad for you and are banned in Europe.
 Fortunately, there are lots of alternatives which you can use instead, and they smell nicer than the chemical mothball.

 The traditional remedy is to use cedar wood chips or a cedar wood block.
 These have a fantastic smell, with cedar often used as a base note in fine perfumery.
 Wood shavings are also available to buy and are easier to distribute.
 However, they may not last quite as long as a wood block.